Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - 41 years and 10 months of contributions (for female workers).

-As of May 2017 these individuals can obtain the early old-age pension if they have accrued 41 years of contributions.
-This requisite is subject to the normal adjustment according to the average life expectancy, to be applied as of January 1 2019.
+In 2018 these individuals can obtain the early old-age pension if they have accrued 41 years of contributions.

-Advanced pension (APE) This pilot programme was introduced by the 2017 Budget (Article 1(166) and following of Law 232/2016), which – from May 1 2017 until December 31 2018 – allows a person who is at least 63 years old to opt for early retirement and obtain a pension.
+This pilot programme was introduced by the 2017 Budget (Article 1(166) and following of Law 232/2016), which – from 1 May 2017 until 31 December 2018 – allows a person who is at least 63 years old to opt for early retirement and obtain a pension.
 This programme applies to employees (included public employees) and self-employed workers insured by a special pension scheme (eg, crafters, small traders and farmers) or by the INPS separate management pension scheme.
 Those insured by the pension funds for professionals are excluded.

 The programme is carried out via two instruments: